TYPES OF CHIPS

 5. Excess cutting fluid.

-6. Cutting ductile material at very low feeds with small rake angle of the tool.
+6. Cutting ductile material at very low feeds with a small rake angle of the tool.

 3. CONTINUOUS CHIP WITH BUILT-UP EDGE

-During cutting process, the interface temperature and pressure are quite high and between tool-chip interface the friction is also high.
-It causes the chip material to weld itself to tool face near the nose as shown in the figure.
-This is called “built-up edges”.
+During the cutting process, the interface temperature and pressure are quite high and between the tool-chip interface, the friction is also high.
+It causes the chip material to weld itself to the tool face near the nose as shown in the figure.
+These are called “built-up edges”.

-Formation of built-up edges in continuous chip is a transient and not steady phenomenon.
-The collected built-up of chip material will then break away, part adhering to the undesired of the chip and part to the work piece.
+The formation of built-up edges in the continuous chips is a transient and not steady phenomenon.
+The collected built-up chip material will then break away, part adhering to the undesired of the chip and part to the workpiece.
 Thus, the process will result in a poor surface finish on the machined surface and accelerated wear on the tool face.

-However, this type of chip having some advantage, the one important favour of it is that, from the wears the rake face of the tool is protected due to moving chip and the action of heat.
-It may result in the increasing of tool life.
+However, this type of chip has some advantages, one important favor of it is that from the wears the rake face of the tool is protected due to moving chip and the action of heat.
+It may result in an increase in tool life.

-The following condition favours the formation of continuous chip with built-up edges.
+The following condition favors the formation of the continuous chips with built-up edges.

 1. Low cutting speed.